ShenaoW/shenaow.github.io/_pages/about.md

 # 🎉 News

-- [24 Aug 2024] Two papers on OSS/LLM supply chain security are accepted by ASE 2024!
+- [24 Aug 2024] Two papers on OSS/LLM supply chain security are accepted by ASE 2024 (Industry Showcase)!

 - [05 Jul 2024] Our work on ransomware detection in industrial environments is accepted by CCS 2024.
 See you in Salt Lake City!